harvardnlp/var-attn/README.md

 ## Trained Models
 Models with the lowest validation PPL were selected for evaluation on test.
+Numbers are slightly different from those reported in the paper since this is a re-implementation.

 | Model | Test PPL  | Test BLEU |
 | ----- | --------: | --------: |